 Who can address my allergy and dietary needs?

 Deacon Dining and the Student Health Center take food allergies and sensitivities very seriously.
 Many students, faculty, and staff have allergies and/or sensitivities to foods such as nuts, wheat, milk, eggs, and others.
 We strongly recommend that everyone on campus who has such an allergy or sensitivity contact us before or upon their arrival on campus so that we may become familiar with their particular needs and concerns: students who are requesting an accommodation must fill out the form at the provided link here.

 We work diligently to make our dining halls as safe as possible for those with food allergies, we strongly encourage you to ask the chefs and/or servers questions about particular bakery or menu items and their ingredients.
 It is our mission that you find your dining experience to be a pleasant one, and we will gladly meet with you to help create an eating plan that meets your nutritional needs.

 Who must purchase a meal plan and where can I purchase?

 All students living on campus are required to purchase a meal plan and you can sign up through Residence Life and Housing at win.wfu.edu.
 To view additional details on each meal plan as well as dining options available on campus, you can visit dining.wfu.edu

 When does my meal plan expire?

 Your meal swipes and old gold swipes expire at the end of each semester.
 Your unused food dollars will carry over from fall to spring semester and will expire at the end of the spring semester.
 When you add additional food dollars to your account, they do not expire.
 They remain until they are used.
-However, once you graduate, you lose the balance if they have any.
+However, once you graduate, you lose the balance if you have any.

 How do I request to change my meal plan?